-We have proposed a background calibration algorithm for a pipelined ADC with an open-loop residue amplifier using a Split ADC structure; the algorithm compensates for nonlinearity and gain error of the open-loop residue amplifier and DAC capacitor mismatches all together, and provides fast convergence.
+We have proposed a background calibration algorithm for

+Table 1 Summary of simulated ADC performance. --------- --------- ------------------ -------------- a pipelined ADC with an open-loop residue amplifier using a Split ADC structure; the algorithm compensates for nonlinearity and gain error of the open-loop residue amplifier and DAC capacitor mismatches all together, and provides fast convergence.
 We have shown by Matlab simulation that the proposed method can converge 100 times faster than a conventional method.